JvanKatwijk/qt-dab/README.md

 in the  relevant **NULL** period, the TII data is encoded as a 4 out of 8 code.
 Indeed, four larger (and four smaller) peaks can be seen in the picture.
 In this picture the pattern shown is 0x1e.

-The DAB definition provides tables to map the recognized patterm to  two 2 digit numbers, the latter is used to identify the transmitter in a database, available in Qt-DAB.
+The DAB definition provides tables to map the recognized patterm to two 2 digit numbers, the numbers are used to identify the transmitter in a database, available in Qt-DAB.

 ![6.10](/res/read_me/qt-dab-channel.png)